 - 6 weeks in the fall are spent re-learning new material to make up for summer learning loss

 - Up to 2 months of reading skills can be lost over the summer break.

-The situation can get even worse because students can be unmotivated to learn and too distracted when they return to school after the break.
+The situation can worsen because students can be unmotivated to learn and too distracted when they return to school after the break.
 If you feel like you need some tips on how to make sure a break doesn’t upset your focus and get ready for a new semester, check out the suggestions below.

-You know what they say, taking a fresh look on your work may help you to discover a lot of mistakes you missed.
+You know what they say; taking a fresh look at your work may help you discover any mistakes you missed.
 “So, why not take an essay or a research paper you wrote last semester and read it again?” says Russell Thomas, an academic writing expert from College Paper.
 “Who knows, maybe you’ll see some writing mistakes you’ve made but didn’t notice earlier.”

-Besides, reading will help you to refresh your memory about the topics you were learning.
+Besides, reading will help you refresh your memory about the topics you were learning.

 2. Use Learning Opportunities During the Break

 According to the aforementioned infographic by Oxford Learning, studying for 2-3 hours per week can help to prevent the harmful effects of learning loss and keep your focus sharp.
 So, seek some educational opportunities during your break.

 For example, you can enroll in an online course and learn a topic of your interest, thus maintaining your focus and learning skills.
 Some of the most popular online platforms are Udemy and Coursera, and they offer courses on a wide range of topics, so it’s safe to claim that you’ll find something to your liking.